ekostrov/SeattleHouseMultiLinearRegression/README.md

 ![Heat Map](images/heat_map.png)
 * 'sqft_living' has the highest correlation of  0.71 with the 'price'.
 * I build a regression model for the 'price' to be predicted by 'sqft_living'
-* I used statistical tests and visualization to check whether the assumptions of the Linear Regression hold.
+* I used statistical tests and visualizations to check whether the assumptions of the Linear Regression hold.
 * For the details please see the Jupyter Notebook.
 ## Linear Model: Check Statistical Hypothesis of the Regression
 ![Linear_Model_Check_Hypothesis](images/stat_hypot_linear_model.png)